 Summary: Lean Startup by Eric Ries

 Being nimble, adaptive, and customer-centric is more crucial than ever.
 The old ways of extensive planning and heavy upfront investment often don't stand the test of time.
 Enter the Lean Startup methodology.
-Introduced by Eric Ries in his groundbreaking book "The Lean Startup," this approach offers a systematic, scientific methodology for creating and managing thriving startups in an unpredictable environment.
-Let's dive deep into its core principles and explore how businesses, big and small, can harness its power.
+Introduced by Eric Ries in his groundbreaking book "The Lean Startup," this approach offers a systematic, scientific method for creating and managing thriving startups in an unpredictable environment.
+Let's dive deep into its core principles and explore how big and small businesses can harness its power.

 audio-thumbnail